{{flagHref}}

 Frequently Asked Questions

-What is the purpose of ASTM D257?
+What is the application of ASTM D257?

-Which materials can be tested using ASTM D257?
+What type of materials can be tested using ASTM D257?

-How does ASTM D257 ensure measurement accuracy?
+How does ASTM D257 ensure accurate measurements?

 About the author